|"...one of the things you'll learn is that it's all real.

 the short stories from the Doctor Who Annuals?
 Where is the arbitrary line to be

-So the task I set myself was to fit every single story I could find together into one big picture - and where necessary, invent some explanations for the contradictions that inevitably occur.
-I have tried to include every story I could find details of, though it's perhaps inevitable that I've missed a few of the more obscure.
-If you're aware of anything I ought to have included, then please email me and let me know.
+So the task I set myself was to fit every story together into one big picture - and where necessary, invent some explanations for the contradictions that inevitably occur.

 In order to fit all these disparate stories together, it's occasionally been necessary to make a few assumptions - the additional notes attached to certain stories will explain the more outrageous ones.
 If a story does not feature the current TV companions, for instance, then we must just accept that those characters are taking a short break from travelling in the Tardis for the duration of said adventure - they may just be aboard the ship asleep.
 (The comic strips are the chief culprits here.)
 And speaking of comic strips, I've made no attempt to explain changes in the Doctor's character and personality.